aws-geospatial/amazon-location-utilities-datatypes-js/README.md

 ### reverseGeocodeResponseToFeatureCollection

 Converts a ReverseGeocode response from the standalone Places SDK to a FeatureCollection with Point Features.
 Only result items with location information will appear in the FeatureCollection.
 The `flattenProperties` option will flatten the nested response data into a flat properties list.
-This option is mainly used when retrieving "MapLibre GL JS" attributes.
+This option is enabled by default, as it makes the data easier to use from within MapLibre expressions.

 ```javascript
 const response = { ... };